hausen8/cold-end/README.md

 ATTENTION: Refreshing the screen takes some milliseconds and freezes the loop for this time.
 In rare cases it may happen that the coolant or spit value jumps between numbers.
-To avoid a jumping value to interrupt the loop, turn the potentiometer slightly into one direction.
+To avoid jumping values to interrupt the loop, turn the potentiometer slightly into one direction.

 NOTE: If your stepper speed is too high and you have already set your microsteps to maximum, decrease "mist_min_flow_rate" and "mist_max_flow_rate" since they define the stepper timing.